fongziyjun16/DOSP_Proj/Proj03/README.md

 - "ChordNodeInfo.fs"
    - Module ChordNodeInfo
-   - The operation for information of fingertables a node in the chord.
+   - Stores the information (fingertable) of a node in the chord.
+Can be accessed by actor and assistant actor.
+   - Initialize and set the predecessor and successor
+   - Reset fingertable
+   - Find the successor in fingertable: judge if the current identifier's code is same to or in the range of the successor.
+If it is, change the variant "found" to be true.
+If not find, search from index=159 down to 0 in the finger table.
+   - Update the fingertable
+   - Get or set prececessor and successor and their codes

 - "ChordNodeActor.fs"
    - Module ChordNodeInfo